wavesgroup/dispersion-of-short-waves/slides/title.md

 * Can we generalize higher-order solutions to include net-effects of modulation in:
   - Dispersion relation of spectral wave models?
   - Wind input functions of spectral wave models?
+* Does it matter and should we do something about it in spectral wave models?
 </section>